-- Inspect your air intake box and air intake snorkel for any obstructions that would prevent sufficient air flow in the engine.
+- Inspect your air intake box and air intake pipe for any obstructions that would prevent sufficient airflow in the engine.
 Inspect your air filter to ensure it is not dirty and it is seated properly.

 - If check engine light code P0172 persists after you have inspected the air intake system and cleaned the Mass Air Flow (MAF) Sensor, perform a fuel pressure test.
 If any components in the fuel system are failing, replace them as necessary.
 Pay special attention to the fuel pressure regulator and the fuel injectors.
 If the fuel pressure regulator is stuck, it can cause a rich condition due to the high pressure.
 If the fuel injectors are faulty, they could leak fuel into the cylinders rather than delivering the precise amount needed for the air-fuel ratio.

 - Check that your coolant temperature sensor and coolant thermostat are functioning properly (see steps 3 and 4 of P0128).
-If either of these are not functioning properly, the vehicle will stay in “open loop” operation and continue to deliver a fixed rich mixture.
+If either of these is not functioning properly, the vehicle will stay in an “open-loop” operation and continue to deliver a fixed rich mixture.

 - If the check engine light persists after this diagnostic process, it is most likely time to change the oxygen sensor(s) and/or A/F sensor.
 You can test the oxygen sensor to verify this is the fix.
 Here is a great video that clearly explains this process!